SebastianThomas/SebastianThomas/README.md

 ## 🌱 I’m currently learning ...
 - Java: With the new release cycle of Java, there are always new features coming, and I love exploring what is new.
-- TeX: Started in 2022 by taking notes in classes like physics and maths, but not very good at writing `TeX`.
+- TeX: Started in 2022 by taking notes in classes like physics and maths
+- Rust: In 2023, I began learning the Rust programming language to discover low level programming

 <!--## 💞️ I’m looking to collaborate on ...-->
 ## 📫 How to reach me ...
 You can contact me either on GitHub, or write me an email (kontakt[at]sthomas.ch).
-Currently, I still manage to avoid the other social media as good as possible.

 <!---
 SebastianThomas/SebastianThomas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.